Nurse

 A longer answer.

-Today Refined Medical Aesthetics is the clinic where a lot of North East nurses, doctors and other medical professionals come for their own treatment — which I don’t take lightly.
-It’s also where a lot of first-timers come after deciding they’d rather have the conversation before the needle.
+Today Refined is where a lot of North East nurses and doctors come for their own treatment.
+I don’t take that lightly.
+It’s also where a lot of first-timers come.
+People who’d rather have the conversation before the needle.

 Four quiet